SAP-archive/engagement-context-module-template/README.md

 The following steps show you how to update the module template project based on your Business Context configurations and run it in a local environment:

-* Clone and import the project into your Eclipse workspace
+* Clone this repository to your local machine and import the project from this repository to your Eclipse.

 * Update the Item handler class for Business Context with the configured Business Document Type Key.
 	* Open the BCD Helper class (in the file _bcdhelper.js_) under the folder “helper”